 Excerpts from the minutes of the Presbytery of Concord, relating to the founding of Davidson College.
 These excerpts are used with permission of the Presbytery.

-These letters were selected from the collections of 16 students.
-The dates of the letters range from 1837 to 1863.
+These letters were selected from the manuscript collections housed in Archives and Special Collections.
+The dates of the letters range from 1837 to 1921.
 Each letter contains references to college life and events.
 Many of them also have information about family, friends and non-college events.